-Each non-employee director is currently entitled to receive an annual retainer of \$22,500 plus reimbursement for expenses.
-Prior to January 4, 2010, when the Board of Directors reduced fees, each non-employee director was entitled to an annual retainer of \$45,000.
+Each nonemployee director is currently entitled to receive an annual retainer of \$20,000, plus reimbursement for expenses.
+Prior to January 4, 2010, when the Board of Directors reduced fees, each nonemployee director was entitled to an annual retainer of \$45,000.
 The Chairman of the Board does not currently receive any additional fee per year.
 The Chairman of the Audit Committee also receives an annual fee of \$500.
 In addition, each independent director receives an additional fee of \$1,000 per day for any special services rendered by him to the Company outside of his or her ordinary duties as a director, plus reimbursement of expenses.
-The Company also reimburses directors for travel expenses incurred in connection with attending Board, committee and stockholder meetings and for other Company-business related expenses.
+The Company also reimburses directors for travel expenses incurred in connection with attending Board, committee and stockholder meetings and for other Company/business related expenses.
 Directors who are also employees of the Company or its Advisor receive no additional compensation for service as a director.

-During 2012, \$62,429 was paid to the non-employee directors in total directors' fees for all services, including the annual fee for service during the period from January 1, 2012 through December 31, 2012.
-Those fees received by directors were Sharon Hunt (\$19,167), Ted R. Munselle (\$21,881), and Robert A. Jakuszewski (\$21,381).
+During 2016, \$67,093.44 was paid to the nonemployee directors in total directors' fees for all services, including the annual fee for service during the period from January 1, 2016, through December 31, 2016.
+Those fees received by directors were Sharon Hunt, a director who resigned in May 2016 (\$16,666.68), Ted R. Munselle (\$20,500), Robert A. Jakuszewski (\$20,000) and Raymond D. Roberts, Sr. (\$9,926.73).

 In January 1999, the stockholders of a predecessor of the Company approved the Directors Stock Option Plan which was assumed by the Company in 2000 (the "Directors Plan") which provides for the availability of options to purchase up to 40,000 shares of Common Stock.
 The Directors Plan provided for automatic annual grants of options to directors of the Company who, at the time of grant of an option were not, and had not been for at least one year, either an employee or officer of the Company or any of its affiliates.
 Options granted pursuant to the Directors Plan are immediately exercisable and expire on the earlier of the first anniversary of the date on which a director ceases to be a director or ten years from the date of grant.
 Each qualifying director was awarded an option to purchase an additional 1,000 shares on January 1 of each year.
 The Directors Plan was terminated by the Board of Directors on December 15, 2005.
-At December 31, 2012, options covering 2,000 shares were exercisable at \$9.70 per share, which options will expire January 1, 2015, if not exercised.
+All options expired January 1, 2015, unexercised.